resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-Before we go into the details of managing subscriptions, it's important to understand that, while you can create a subscription for *any* dataset, some conditions must be met by the dataset for its corresponding subscriptions to be functional and actually work as described here.
+While you can create a subscription for *any* dataset, some conditions must be met by the dataset for its corresponding subscriptions to be functional and actually work as described here.

 In order to support a functional subscription, a dataset must have some queries defined in its `subscribable` property.
-In this property, of type object, one (or many) sub-objects need to be declared.
-In the example on the side, an object is provided in the key `test`, including both a `dataQuery` and a `subscriptionQuery`.
+In this property, of type object, one (or many) sub-objects should be declared.
+Please note that you can define multiple keys in the `subscribable` object, and each key will be evaluated separately and trigger its own updates.
+Each object inside the `subscribable` property must define two queries:

-`dataQuery` and `subscriptionQuery` should always be present inside each sub-object of the `subscribable` dataset's field.
-The first will be evaluated as the subscription's content, while the latter will be evaluated to check if a subscription has changed since the last update.
+* `dataQuery`, which will be evaluated as the subscription's content - i.e. this is what has been updated since the last check on the updates of this dataset.
+* `subscriptionQuery`, which will be evaluated to check if a subscription has changed since the last update.
+This query should return a single row with the count of updated items since the last update check.
+If the value returned by this query is greater than 0, then all the subscriptions that reference this dataset will receive a notification.

+The example on the side defines the `subscribable` object for an example dataset, and this object contains a the key `test`, including both a `dataQuery` and a `subscriptionQuery`.
+For more details on how you can modify the `subscribable` property of a dataset, check out the documentation on [updating a dataset](#updating-a-dataset).

 Both queries can contain two special keywords: `{begin}` and `{end}`.
-These will be replaced with ISO-formatted dates on runtime (with the datetime in which the subscription was last evaluated, and the datetime at the time of evaluation, respectively).
+These will be replaced with ISO-formatted dates on runtime, with the datetime in which the subscription was last evaluated, and the datetime at the time of evaluation, respectively.

-For more details on how you can modify the `subscribable` property of a dataset, check out the documentation on [updating a dataset](#updating-a-dataset).

 *Please note that, for readability purposes, the special characters in example on the side are not properly escaped.
 Don't forget all special characters must be properly escaped for the queries to be correctly executed.*

+### Creating and confirming the subscription

+You have your dataset ready to be subscribed.
+The next steps would be to actually create the subscription - check the [docs for creating subscriptions](#creating-a-subscription) for detailed information on how to do that.

+After creating the subscription, an email is sent with a confirmation link.
+You need to click this link in order to confirm the notification and start receiving notifications.
+You can check if the subscription is confirmed or not by looking at the `confirmed` field of the subscription object.
+Check more information about confirming subscriptions in the [confirming a subscription](#confirming-a-subscription) section.

+If, for some reason, you have lost the confirmation email, you can check the [resending confirmation emails](#resending-the-subscription-confirmation-email) section for more information on how to resend the confirmation email.

+At any point, you might want to stop receiving email or webhook notifications - if that is the case, you can check the [unsubscribing](#unsubscribing) section for details on how to stop receiving notifications for your subscriptions.

-## How are subscription notifications sent?
+### How are subscription notifications sent?

 > Example of POST body data for a webhook notification: